eperico/next-5-server/README.md

 Server that provides an API for the Next 5 Web App, based on node, express and coffee-script.

 The API provides an endpoint to get the next 5 races opened for betting.
+There is no model definition nor database connection.
-It fetches the data from [Tabcorp API](https://studio.tab.com.au/intro).
+The API only fetches the data from [Tabcorp API](https://studio.tab.com.au/intro).

 ## How to setup and run the project